Expertium/expertium.github.io/Benchmark.md

 In order to calculate the length of the next interval, FSRS requires the length of the previous interval, grade (Again/Hard/Good/Easy) and its own previous state, which is represented using three numbers: Difficulty, memory Stability, and Retrievability (DSR).
 Notice that horizontal arrows always point to the right, showing that past states can affect future states, but future states cannot affect past states.

 ### General-purpose machine learning algorithms family

 7.​ Transformer.
 This neural network architecture has become popular in recent years because of its superior performance in natural language processing.
 ChatGPT uses this architecture.
+This implementation uses the SR model.

 8.​ GRU, Gated Recurrent Unit.
 This neural network architecture is commonly used for time series analysis, such as predicting stock market trends or recognizing human speech.
 Originally, we used a more complex architecture called LSTM, but GRU performed better with fewer parameters.
 Both GRU and Transformer use the same power forgetting curve as FSRS-4.5 and FSRS-5 to make the comparison more fair.
+This implementation uses the SR model.

 ![GRU](https://github.com/user-attachments/assets/49f3152b-524f-46d3-b202-4b0090f921d0)

 GRU is also a recurrent algorithm, just like FSRS, even if the mathematical formulas are completely different.
 Its state is represented by one number.

 9.​ GRU-P. Unlike GRU, which predicts memory stability before converting it into R via a power forgetting curve formula, GRU-P predicts R directly.
 More about GRU-P later.
+This implementation does not rely on SR or DSR models of memory.

 10.​ GRU-P (short-term).
 Same as above, but it also uses same-day reviews, so it's trained on more data.
+This implementation does not rely on SR or DSR models of memory.

 ### DASH family

+These algorithms are based on a different model, not SR or DSR.

 11.​ [DASH](https://scholar.colorado.edu/concern/graduate_thesis_or_dissertations/zp38wc97m), Difficulty, Ability and Study History.
 This is an actual *bona fide* model of human memory based on neuroscience.
 Well, kind of.
 The issue with it is that the forgetting curve looks like a step function.